nf-core/eager/docs/usage.md

 By default, the pipeline _assumes_ you have paired-end data.
 If you want to run single-end data you must specify [`--single_end`]('#single_end')

-For example, for a single set of FASTQs, or multiple files paired-end FASTQ files in one directory, you can specify:
+For example, for a single set of FASTQs, or multiple paired-end FASTQ files in one directory, you can specify:

 ```bash